 A good program enables you to role-play both simulated and traditional health administration case studies.
 As you do so, you’ll learn from those involved in the role plays with you.

-An intense on-campus immersion experience will equip you with collaborative skills you’ll need once you have begun to work as a health administrator.
+An intense on-campus immersion experience will equip you with collaborative skills you’ll need once you have begun to work as a healthcare administrator.
 These exercises help you to get comfortable in working closely with others as you solve hypothetical problems.
 You’ll also learn how to act professionally and use your communication and leadership skills.

-As you begin working on your capstone project, you’ll be given a realistic healthcare project that you’ll work on with an approved administrator who mentors you as you do your work.
+As you begin working on your capstone project, you’ll be given a realistic healthcare project that you’ll work on with an approved healthcare administrator who mentors you as you do your work.

 A Georgia university, such as Clayton State University, can equip you with the knowledge and skills you need.
 Here, you’ll use both on- and off-campus media to deepen your learning experience.
 Here, you’ll also learn within the competencies that are required by the Commission on Accreditation Healthcare management Education (CAHME).